Menu

 In the spirit of reconciliation, we acknowledge that we live, work, and play on the ancestral lands of the Ininiw, Anishinaabe, and Dakota Nations, and the homeland of the Metis Nation.
 Our organization, Backcountry Women, is based on Treaty No. 1 Territory, and we appreciate that this event takes place on Treaty No 1.
 Territory.

-: Approximately 2 hours and 6KM
+Duration/Distance: Approximately 2 hours and 4-6 KM.

 Experience: All skill levels welcome.
 You should have the ability to walk with the group at a moderate, steady pace for the duration of the activity.
 Appropriate footwear and layered clothing is required.
+Please bring a headlamp or flashlight.

 Terrain: Gravel.
-Trail is generally level
+Trail is generally level.

 Pace: This activity will be at a steady, moderate pace.